1. Tiger (Panthera tigris)

-The Tiger (Panther tigris) belongs to the big cat genus Panthera within the subfamily Pantherinae of the Felidae cat family.
-The full taxonomy or scientific classification of the Tiger species is:
+In scientific classification (taxonomy) the Tiger (Panthera tigris) belongs to the big cat genus Panthera within the subfamily Pantherinae of the Felidae cat family.

 Kingdom: Animalia (animals)

 Order: Carnivora (carnivores)